 Liquid phase and has phase properties go into the corresponding tab.
-The third tab, Mixing Assistant, can be used for defining the physical properties of mixes of pure components.
-Two fluid database packages are included in AHED:
+The third tab, Mixing Assistant, can be used for defining the physical properties of mixes of pure components, using the AHED standard fluid database (Gold license and higher) that contains 53 pure components.